 What is an employer 401(k) match?

-A 401(k) is an employer-sponsored, tax-advantaged retirement account.
-Employers can both host employee contributions and make contributions to these accounts.
-Employer match programs allow employers to make contributions to an employee’s plan based on factors such as the employee’s salary and the employee’s contributions.
+A 401(k) is an employer-sponsored, tax-advantaged retirement plan.
+Employers can both host employee contributions and make contributions to these plans.
+Employer match provisions in the plan allow employers to make contributions to employees based on factors such as the employee’s salary and the employee’s contributions.

-Many employers match a portion of the employee’s own contributions up to a certain dollar amount or percentage, and this is a powerful incentive for small companies wanting to attract and retain good employees.
-However, employer matching contributions are optional and at the discretion of an employer.
-That said, the majority of employers do provide some type of match (86% match of small businesses and 95% of large businesses, according to the Plan Sponsor Council of America).
-The average employer match is 4.7% of an employee’s salary.
+Many employers match a portion of the employee’s own contributions up to a certain dollar amount or percentage.
+Employer matching contributions may be optional depending on the plan’s provisions.
+This is a powerful incentive for small companies wanting to attract and retain good employees.
+The majority of employers do provide some type of match (86% match of small businesses and 95% of large businesses, according to the Plan Sponsor Council of America).
+The average employer match is 4.5% of an employee’s salary.

-Once employers set the rules for a match program, employees have guidelines about when and how they can access the plan.
-These matches form part of an employee’s total compensation package, along with access to a 401(k) account program and other benefits.
+The 401(k) plan document will set the rules for receiving a match contribution and may specify the matching formula itself.
+These match contributions form part of an employee’s total compensation package, along with access to a 401(k) plan and other benefits.
 It is advisable that employees should consider a potential employer’s contribution plan when evaluating a job offer.
-In fact, 88% of workers say a 401(k) is a must-have when they’re looking for a new job.
+In fact, according to a 2022 survey of 2,000 Americans, a 401(k) plan is the most wanted employee benefit, after health insurance.

-For example, a job with a $100,000 salary and an employer 401(k) match of up to 5% of the employee’s salary — $5,000 — is more advantageous than a job with a $102,000 salary and no employer 401(k) match option.
+For example, a job with a $100,000 salary and an employer 401(k) match of up to 5% of the employee’s salary — $5,000 — could be seen as more advantageous than a job with a $102,000 salary and no employer 401(k) match option.
 Not only do you receive more total compensation, but you also have an additional incentive to invest in your 401(k), which is a great tool for retirement planning and tapping into the power of compound interest.

 How does the employer match work?